How a clever concept remedied misalignment in competition engine blocks

 But there is history.
 Though Boyer first rose to prominence in the preparation of successful short track oval racing engines, foundry work had played a pivotal role in his teenage life.

-To this day Boyer, an Iowa native recalls the task of removing red-hot tractor hubs from the shaker in his local foundry.
+Boyer, an Iowa native still recalls the task of removing red-hot tractor hubs from the shaker in his local foundry.
 The shaker was a rubber-matted vibrating table that shook the sand from the castings.
 The hubs weighed approximately 400lbs each and consequently were too heavy to fall from it into the carry basket.
 So a person was obliged to enter the shaker brandishing an 8ft pole with a hook at its end and drag out the hubs.
 This vivid event occurred every 35-40 seconds, eight hours a day in temperatures of 130-degrees Fahrenheit.